arnkore/spear/spear-docs/src/sphinx/overview.rst

 Building Spear is as easy as::

-  $ ./build/sbt package
+  $ sbt package

 Run the REPL::

-  $ ./build/sbt repl
+  $ sbt spear-repl/run